Lance Smart: Departure and returns

 Vroom returned to filming in 2000, for a storyline which sees Lance back in Summer Bay to attend the wedding of Sally Fletcher (Kate Ritchie) and Kieran Fletcher (Spencer McLaren).
 Vroom said that Lance had grown up and "matured" in his absence and "won the respect of his peers" in his army career.
 Though Lance's love life does not fare as well and he does not talk about it much upon his return.
 Vroom said "he admits he's been seeing a girl who upset him quite a bit, but that's all".
 Vroom found it challenging to reprise the role because Lance had changed.
 He felt that he did not have to portray him like he used to, adding it was like "editing an old character".
 Home and Away decided to sign Vroom up to make additional appearances later that year.
 Vroom said he would have liked to return on a more permanent basis.
+In an interview published on the show's official website, Vroom described his return as a "great opportunity and added he was "excited" to reprise the role and reconnect with old friends.
+Lance had also been working as a soldier and eventually progressed to become an army sergeant.
+He was stationed in Townsville and the city's climate is hot, to reflect this the show's production required Vroom to wear make-up to make Lance appear tanned.
+Vroom described the additional make-up as "the worst part" of his return, but acknowledged that "I am a little older as well", and therefore needed extra make-up.
+In his return story, Lance's arrival shocks Colleen but he claims to be in town to visit her.
+Lance is vague about his army career and avoids detailing how his job is faring.
+Writers made it clear that Lance is hiding a secret, but despite wanting to tell Colleen he does not want to disappoint her.

 He returned in 2002 as part of the serial's fourteenth anniversary celebrations.
 During his time off-screen Lance became a father to baby Maggie.
 He returned once again in 2005 as part of the 4000th episode of Home and Away.
 In the storyline Lance arrives to celebrate Alf Stewart's (Ray Meagher) birthday.